 Featuring intensely competitive multiplayer action, Offensive Combat enables players to harness their skills and use their creativity and ingenuity to win the ultimate mash-up of first-person shooters.
-The browser version and the mobile/tablet versions of the game are interconnected, and work together unlike any game before.

 Hey everyone!
 This is BlueBandit, and below I have posted the newest video in my Let's Play of DKC2.
 If you enjoyed it, please go here to watch the rest, and also don't forget to subscribe!
+My ChannelThanks for watching.

 If you're familiar with games like Half-Life 2, Left 4 Dead, Portal, and Team Fortress 2, then you've probably seen some of the cool animated movies that Valve has made for them using their Source Filmmaker moviemaking software.
 It's a tool built to make animated films inside their Source game engine.
 It's even been licensed to make the upcoming animated film Deep.